 Now consider the following operator

 and the following matrix

 The domain of $G$ is equal to the domain of $\mathcal{A}$.
 One gets

-$G$ is a monotone part, this is established in the following lemma and $B$ is a bounded operator. \begin{lem} The unbounded linear operator $G$ defined in \eqref{def:op_G} is a maximal monotone operator on $X_w$ defined in \eqref{def:SS}. \end{lem} \begin{pf} Considering the following scalar product on $X_w$
+$G$ is a monotone part, this is established in the following lemma and $B$ is a bounded operator. \begin{lemma} The unbounded linear operator $G$ defined in \eqref{def:op_G} is a maximal monotone operator on $X_w$ defined in \eqref{def:SS}. \end{lemma} \begin{pf} Considering the following scalar product on $X_w$

 using integration by parts and the fact that $z\in\mathcal{D}(\mathcal{A})$, one obtains